rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

     H = \int dx \mathcal{H}(a^{\dagger}, a)
 \end{equation}

-we can replace if with the fields that are just complex numbers and no longer have to keep track of the order!
+we can replace if with the fields that are just complex numbers (that correspond to the eigenvalue of the annihilation operator on the coherent states) and no longer have to keep track of the order!

 \begin{equation}
     L = \int dx \mathcal{L}(\bar{\psi}, \psi), \quad \quad \mathcal{L} = \bar{\psi} \partial_{t} \psi - \mathcal{H}(\bar{\psi},\psi)